jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

            architecture_statement_part
        end [ architecture ] [ *architecture*_simple_name ] ;

-...has a classifier file named vsg/vhdlFile/classify/architecture_body.py.
+There is a classifier file named :code:`vsg/vhdlFile/classify/architecture_body.py`.

 This file has a detect function: